 Symbiotic systems like this may be giving us a glimpse into the perfectly good world God created in the beginning (Genesis 1:31).
 Most microbes are, after all, helpful and not harmful.
 Without doubt microbes in the pre-Fall world would have filled their proper niches to maintain ecological balance and meet the needs of the living things God created.
 Only after sin’s curse entered our world did the processes by which microbes can vary lead some to become harmful.

 “The natural symbiosis of microbes with other creatures is the norm,” writes Liberty University biology professor Dr. Alan Gillen in Answers Research Journal.
-“Therefore, we postulate that microbes were created as ‘biological systems’ with plants, animals, and humans on multiple days, as supporting systems in mature plants, animals, and humans.”3 Dr. Gillen explores this idea further in “The Genesis of Malaria,” showing how even the malaria-causing protozoan Plasmodium, before degenerating into a pathogenic parasite, may have symbiotically filled a niche in the original, pre-Fall, good world God created.
+“Therefore, we postulate that microbes were created as ‘biological systems’ with plants, animals, and humans on multiple days, as supporting systems in mature plants, animals, and humans.”8 Dr. Gillen explores this idea further in “The Genesis of Malaria,” showing how even the malaria-causing protozoan Plasmodium, before degenerating into a pathogenic parasite, may have symbiotically filled a niche in the original, pre-Fall, good world God created.
 While we cannot know the specifics of how everything worked in the pre-Fall world, learning more about the molecular mechanisms of symbiosis may help us realistically envision how God designed it to function.

-- Bug Type
+- Bowel Bug Type Tied to Common Ape-Like Ancestry

 - Hologenomic Theory on Evolutionary Development Resurfaces

 - Microbes and the Days of Creation